gleam-lang/gleam/book/src/tour/int-and-float.md

 4001
 ```

-Gleam has several operators that work with Ints, all of which return Ints.
+Gleam has several operators that work with Ints.

 ```rust,noplaypen
 1 + 1 // => 2